Saturn-Radius/academicinfluence/README.md

 ## How To Run

-You need to create a .env file which defines environment variables that tell the site where to find the database.
-You can see a sample .env file in .env.sample.
-An existing team member will be able to provide you with a .env file which points to the live database which is probably what you want.
+You need to create a .env file which defines a AI_SECRET_PASSWORD environment variable.
+This is used to decrypt secrets.enc to get the actual secrets keys.
+Ask someone on the project for the key.

 You will also need to make sure that your IP address is whitelisted to access the database.